Skip to content

 auth_type"api-key""api-key" or "oauth"

-oauth_providerOAuth provider (claude, openai, google, qwen, kimi, github).
+oauth_providerOAuth provider (claude, openai, google, qwen, kimi, github, gitlab).
 Required when auth_type = "oauth"

 backup_providers[]Failover profile names